Milton H. Biow: Biography

 In 1917, Biow started a one-man advertising office in New York City.
-It quickly grew to become one of the largest advertising agencies in the United States topping $50 million in revenues at its highest winning major accounts such as Anacin, Pepsi‐Cola, Eversharp, Ruppert beer, Schenley whisky and Lady Esther cosmetics.
+It quickly grew to become the largest advertising agency in the United States owned by one man, topping $50 million in revenues at its highest winning major accounts such as Anacin, Pepsi-Cola, Eversharp, Ruppert beer, Schenley whisky and Lady Esther cosmetics.

 Biow's agency was credited as the first to develop a national advertising campaign that used short and catchy advertising slogans on radio and television (such as "Bulova Watch Time" and Johnny's "Call for Philip Morris").
 He was also responsible for bringing The Lucy–Desi Comedy Hour to television and the Take It or Leave It to the radio (which later became The $64,000 Question).
 In 1934, he purchased WBBR with Arde Bulova and changed the call letters to WNEW, for "the NEWest thing in radio".
 In 1956, he disbanded his agency after the loss of several major accounts.
 His firm was the starting point for advertising executive Norman B. Norman.

 In 1964, Biow wrote Butting In: An Adman Speaks Out which told the story of his time in advertising.